Call our freephone Advice Line NursesAdvice Line NursesAdvice Line Nurses: 0808 801 0899

 Get in touch with any enquiries.
 Contact us

-On World COPD Day 2018 Chest Heart & Stroke Scotland launches a new report showing variable levels of support and treatment available to people in Scotland living with chest conditions like COPD.
+On World COPD Day 2018 Chest Heart & Stroke Scotland launched a new report showing variable levels of support and treatment available to people in Scotland living with chest conditions like COPD.

 Pulmonary rehabilitation helps improves people’s physical and mental health, and also saves the NHS money by reducing hospital admissions and halving the time spent in hospital.
 Yet the provision of rehab programmes across the country remains very patchy.

 In 2021 the Scottish Government published its first National Respiratory Care Action Plan which commits to everyone getting the support that they need.